Love carrot cake? Then you HAVE to try these carrot muffins! Moist, fluffy, and warmly spiced, they're a delicious breakfast or grab-and-go snack.

 First, make the batter.
 Whisk together the dry ingredients in a medium bowl and the wet ingredients in a large one.
 Stir the shredded carrots into the wet ingredients.

-Then, add the dry ingredients to the bowl of wet ingredients, and stir until just combined.
+Then, add the dry ingredients to the carrot mixture, and stir until just combined.

 Be careful not to overmix!
 If you do, the muffins will be dense.
 Fold in the walnuts and raisins.